GaborJuhasz/Gusto-System/README.md

 # Gusto-System
-My final project of my bachelor degree
+The final project of my bachelor degree